TomerPlugin/horizon/README.md

 # Horizon: Fast, Secure, and User-Friendly Chat & Confrence Web Application

 Welcome to the Horizon repository!
-Horizon is a chat app that enables secure and fast communication with multi-user conference rooms, built with React and WebRTC technologies.
+Horizon is a chat app that enables secure and fast communication with multi-user conference rooms, built with React, Firebase and WebRTC.

 ## Features